By Ambrose Bierce

 An old man named Daniel Baker, living near Lebanon, Iowa, was suspected by his neighbors of having murdered a peddler who had obtained permission to pass the night at his house.

-This was in 1853, when peddling was more common in the Western country than it is now, and was attended with considerable danger.
-The peddler with his pack traversed the country by all manner of lonely roads, and was compelled to rely upon the country people for hospitality.
+This was in 1853 when peddling was more common in the Western country than it is now and was attended with considerable danger.
+The peddler, with his pack, traversed the country by all manner of lonely roads and was compelled to rely upon the country people for hospitality.

-On arriving at home he related his adventure to his family, and early the next morning, accompanied by two neighbors, John White Corwell and Abner Raiser, returned to the spot.
+On arriving home, he related his adventure to his family, and early the next morning, accompanied by two neighbors, John White Corwell and Abner Raiser, returned to the spot.
 They found the body of old man Baker hanging by the neck from one of the beams of the bridge, immediately beneath the spot where the apparition had stood.
 A thick coating of dust, slightly dampened by the mist, covered the floor of the bridge, but the only footprints were those of Mr. Cummings’ horse.

-In taking down the body the men disturbed the loose, friable earth of the slope below it, disclosing human bones already nearly uncovered by the action of water and frost.
+In taking down the body, the men disturbed the loose, friable earth of the slope below it, disclosing human bones already nearly uncovered by the action of water and frost.
 They were identified as those of the lost peddler.
-At the double inquest the coroner’s jury found that Daniel Baker died by his own hand while suffering from temporary insanity, and that Samuel Morritz was murdered by some person or persons to the jury unknown.
+At the double inquest, the coroner’s jury found that Daniel Baker died by his own hand while suffering from temporary insanity and that Samuel Morritz was murdered by some person or persons to the jury unknown.

-About the Author: Ambrose Bierce was the author of several supernatural stories as well as tales of the Civil War, which he drew from his own experience as a Union cartographer and officer.
-Bierce worked as a journalist and editor for the San Francisco News-Letter and California Advertiser.
-In 1913, at the age of seventy-one, Bierce disappeared into revolution-torn Mexico to fight alongside the bandit Pancho Villa.
+Excerpted from the book Present at a Hanging and Other Ghost Stories, by Ambrose Bierce, 1913, now in the public domain.
+Ambrose Bierce was the author of several supernatural stories and tales of the Civil War, which he drew from his own experience as a Union cartographer and officer.
+Bierce was a journalist and editor for the San Francisco News-Letter and California Advertiser.
+In 1913, at the age of 71, Bierce disappeared into revolution-torn Mexico to fight alongside the bandit Pancho Villa.
 Although a popular theory is that Bierce argued with Villa over military strategy and was subsequently shot, he probably perished in the battle of Ojinaga on January 11, 1914.